 Samsung Galaxy Marshmallow Problems: 5 Things to Know

 The Samsung Galaxy Android 6.0.1 Marshmallow update is an excellent upgrade but it’s far from perfect.
-And as the roll out pushes on we continue to hear about Android 6.0.1 Marshmallow problems plaguing Galaxy S7, Galaxy Note 5, Galaxy S6, Galaxy S5, and Galaxy Note 4 users around the world.
+And as the roll out pushes forward we continue to hear about Android 6.0.1 Marshmallow problems plaguing Galaxy S7, Galaxy Note 5, Galaxy S6, Galaxy S5, and Galaxy Note 4 users.

-The company’s version of Android 6.0.1 Marshmallow is pushing out to the Samsung Galaxy S5, Galaxy Note 4, Galaxy S6 and Galaxy Note 5.
-It’s also on board the new Samsung Galaxy S7 and Galaxy S7 Edge flagships.
+The company’s version of Android 6.0.1 Marshmallow is pushing out to the Samsung Galaxy S5, Galaxy Note 4, Galaxy S6, Galaxy Note 5, and more.
+It’s also on board the Samsung Galaxy S7 and Galaxy S7 Edge flagships.

 Like its predecessor, Android Marshmallow brings powerful new features to Samsung’s Galaxy smartphones.
 And like Lollipop, the Android 6.0.1 Marshmallow update brings its own set of frustrating problems.

-The Samsung Galaxy Android 6.0.1 Marshmallow update is starting to hit devices all over the globe.
+The Samsung Galaxy Android 6.0.1 Marshmallow update is hitting devices all over the globe.
 And while many users are enjoying the fruits of Samsung’s labors, others are running into problems with their brand new update.

 With the roll out expected to grow in the weeks ahead, we expect complaints about Samsung Galaxy Android 6.0.1 problems to grow as well.
 And that’s why we want to take a broad look at these issues and help you get on the right track if you’re worried about problems or if you’re are sensing trouble on your device.